mautic/developer-documentation-new/docs/design/retriving_system_information.rst

 1. Inspect the HTML of the setting field in the Mautic interface.
 2. Look for the ``name`` attribute of the input field.
-3. The parameter name will be the last part of the ``name`` attribute value.
+3. The parameter name is the last part of the ``name`` attribute value.

 For example, if you see: